mohammedMaslouhi/open-food-facts-analysis/README.md

 - Perform exploratory data analysis (EDA)
 - Extract insights from nutritional variables

+## Dataset
+The dataset used comes from Open Food Facts, containing nutritional information on a large number of products.

 ## Tools
 - Python (Pandas, NumPy, Matplotlib)
 - Jupyter Notebook